RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 | Didn't receive impressions             | 56             | 268        | 26.4821                 | 5.5336                   | 1.1848        | 27.2                |

-Customers who received the promotions vistis more pages in each visit than customers who didn't recieve the promotion (8.6 vs 5.5 page views per visit).
+Customers who received the promotions visited more pages in each visit than customers who didn't receive the promotion (8.6 vs 5.5 page views per visit).
 Customers who received the promotion also purchase more than those who didn't recieved the ad (average 5 cart-add vs 1.2).
 The purchase conversion rate is substantially higher (85% vs 27.2%).

 Those who click the ad displayed higher page views, cart-add and purchases than those who didn't click the ad.
 Also note 88% of the users who received the promotion clicked the promotion ad with only 12% didn't click.
 This also shows that promotions did draw the attention of the customers.